University College Dublin / UCD

 Thematic specialisation: Resilience: Localising the aid effort

-The second semester at University College Dublin’s Centre for Humanitarian Action (UCD CHA) focuses on how the international humanitarian community can support local actors to build the resilience of crisis-affected societies.
-Building resilience and localising the aid effort are related processes that are (re)defining the humanitarian sector away from reactive humanitarian response guided primarily by international actors to understanding the root causes of crises and supporting affected communities themselves to prevent, withstand, and recover from them.
+The second semester at University College Dublin’s Centre for Humanitarian Action (UCD CHA) focuses on how the international humanitarian community can support local actors to build the resilience of fragile societies Building resilience and localising the aid effort are related processes that are (re)defining the humanitarian sector away from reactive humanitarian response guided primarily by international actors to understanding the root causes of crises and supporting affected communities themselves to prevent, withstand, and recover from them.
 In this regard the importance of attending to those left behind within communities with due respect to gender and other inequalities is essential.
-The recent COVID 19 pandemic has given this localisation agenda a new impetus.

 • Third semester